TriMLP: Revenge of a MLP-like Architecture in Sequential Recommendation: Preliminary

 \subsection{Problem Statement}

-\textbf{Sequential Recommendation} Given the specific user $u$ and corresponding historical sequence $X^u$.
-Sequential recommendation problem infers preferences over time and provides the top-K recommendation list, containing $K$ items that the user will be most likely to interact with.
+\textbf{Sequential Recommendation} Given the specific user $u$ and his/her historical sequence $X^u$.
+Sequential recommendation problem infers the dynamic preferences and provides the top-K recommendation list, which contains $K$ items that the user might be most likely to interact in the next time step.
 It can be formulated as the following equation,